BrycenAB/Ai-Maze-Runner/README.md

-# Ai_Sandbox_Maze
+# Ai Maze Runner

-Welcome to the Ai_Sandbox_Maze project, where you can train and test neural networks to control small bots in a 3D lab facility.
+Welcome to the Ai Maze Runner project, where you can train and test neural networks to control small bots in a 3D lab facility.
 In this lab, you will find a maze and 3 viewing floors that you can teleport to.
 Inside the maze are checkpoints that act as feedback for the neural network, helping it learn how to navigate the maze.

 # Features
 - Train and test neural networks to control small bots in a 3D lab facility